Ugo-Honjō Station

-Ugo-Honjō Station (羽後本荘駅, Ugo-Honjō-eki) is an interchange railway station in the city of Yurihonjō, Akita Prefecture, Japan, jointly operated by East Japan Railway Company (JR East) and the third-sector Yuri Kōgen Railway Ltd. It is also a freight terminal for the Japan Freight Railway Company (JR Freight).
+Ugo-Honjō Station (羽後本荘駅, Ugo-Honjō-eki) is an interchange railway station in the city of Yurihonjō, Akita Prefecture, Japan, jointly operated by East Japan Railway Company (JR East) and the third-sector Yuri Kōgen Railway.
+It is also a freight terminal for the Japan Freight Railway Company (JR Freight).

 Lines

 Ugo-Honjō Station is served by the Uetsu Main Line, and is located 228.9 km from the terminus of the line at Niitsu Station.
 It is also the terminal station for the Yuri Kōgen Railway Chōkai Sanroku Line and is 23.0 kilometers from the opposing terminus of the line at Yashima Station.

 Station layout

 Ugo-Honjō Station has two island platforms serving four tracks, connected by a footbridge.
 The station has a Talking reserved seat ticket vending machine.